 Comments can be associated with any model element and are quite useful as an informal means of documenting the model.
-The comment is not included in the model repository.
 SysML has introduced an extension to a comment called rationale to facilitate the system modeler in capturing decisions.
 The rationale may be attached to any entity, such as a system element (block), or to any relationship, such as the satisfy relationship between a design element and a requirement.
 In the latter case, it may be used to capture the basis for the design decision and may reference an analysis report or trade study for further elaboration of the decision.
 In addition, SysML includes an extension of a comment to reflect a problem or issue that can be attached to any other model element.